rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 It contains implemetation details and important infomation for training and testing.

 ## Data
-;ShapeNet55 refers to ShapeNetCore55 which is a subset contains 55 categories and 57,000 data in total.
-In our ablation study evalution, we use the [ShapeNet subset]() with 16 categories and 15000 data in total.
+; ShapeNet55 refers to ShapeNetCore55 which is a ShapeNet subset contains 55 categories and 57,000 data in total.

 Training: A subset consist of 7 categories from ShapeNet.
 Testing: ModelNet40 Aligned

+In our ablation study evalution, we use the [ShapeNet subset]() with 16 categories and 15000 data in total.

 Training and testing Details
 ----------------------